neilyboy/jamwarehouse/docs/HARDWARE_ASSEMBLY.md

    - Locate GPIO 26 pad/header
    - Solder green wire to GPIO 26

-3. **GPIO 27 (I2S LRC):**
+3. **GPIO 22 (I2S LRC):**
-   - Locate GPIO 27 pad/header
+   - Locate GPIO 22 on expansion header or CN1 connector
-   - Solder yellow wire to GPIO 27
+   - Solder yellow wire to GPIO 22
-   - **NOTE:** GPIO 27 is also used for TFT backlight.
-This is fine as we can share this pin.
+   - **NOTE:** GPIO 27 is used for display backlight - we use GPIO 22 instead for I2S_LRC

 4. **5V:**
    - Solder red wire to 5V pad/header